-- Legal Expenses Insurance – Legal Expenses Insurance covers the cost of defending legal claims that could be made against you or your business.
-These can include solicitors’ fees, the cost of barristers and expert witnesses, court costs and claimants’ awards in civil cases.
+This covers the cost of defending legal claims that could be made against you or your business.
+It can cover solicitors’ fees, the cost of barristers and expert witnesses, court costs and claimants’ awards in civil cases.